OpenLinkSoftware/OSDS_extension/README.md

 To install this extension manually in Firefox, use the following steps:

-- Open the **Firefox** browser
+1. Open the **Firefox** browser
-- In address bar type: **about:addons** or choose menu ** Add-ons**
+1. In address bar type: **about:addons** or choose menu ** Add-ons**
-- Click on Gear icon and choose **Debug Add-ons**
+1. Click on Gear icon and choose **Debug Add-ons**
-- Click on **Load Temporary Add-on**
+1. Click on **Load Temporary Add-on**
-- Navigate to the directory where you extracted the OSDS_FF.xpi file, select this file and press the **Open** button
+1. Navigate to the directory where you extracted the OSDS_FF.xpi file, select this file and press the **Open** button

 ### Examples
-Navigate to a page containing structured data such as:
+Navigate to a page containing structured data such as any of those below, and click on the sniffer icon that appears in the address bar:

   - [OpenLink Software Homepage](http://www.openlinksw.com/)
   - [BBC News Homepage](http://www.bbc.com/news)
   - [Ted.com talk by Susan Etlinger](https://www.ted.com/talks/susan_etlinger_what_do_we_do_with_all_this_big_data)
   - [DBpedia article on Semantic Web](http://dbpedia.org/page/Semantic_Web)

-and click on the sniffer icon that appears in the address bar.